 Flowgraphs are a graphical representation of signal flow through the measurement path.
-The flowgraphs in Figure A-1 and Figure A-2 illustrate the error terms associated with measurement calibration.
+The flowgraphs in Figure 8-1, Figure 8-2, Figure 8-3, and Figure 8-4 illustrate the error terms associated with measurement calibration for 1-port, 2-port, 3-port, and 4-port configurations respectively.

-Figure A-1 Flowgraph of One-Port Error Terms for Port 1
+Figure 8-1 Flowgraph of One-Port Error Terms for Port 1